AhmedNazeerr/VisionMeet-Flutter/README.md

 # VisionMeet

+## You can download the Apk for this file from this link (https://drive.google.com/drive/folders/15CtfZmdY-wQqDknRfGOnsDH6H9s_vkVi?usp=sharing)

 📅 Connect & Collaborate: The MeetingApp name as Vision Meet 🚀

 The MeetingApp is a cutting-edge meeting management solution developed using the Flutter framework, designed to streamline and enhance your meeting experience.
 With Firebase as the backend database, this powerful app combines seamless functionality with real-time collaboration features, ensuring productive and efficient meetings for individuals and teams alike.